-During the off-road section of works, no construction vehicles will access the Cruiserath site (or commence work) before 7.30 a.m. and all construction vehicles departing the site will do so before 7.00 p.m.
-Construction activities will be carried out Monday to Saturday, with no on site construction activities to take place on Sundays or Bank Holidays.
+During the works, no construction vehicles will access the site (or commence work) before 7.30 a.m. and all construction vehicles departing the site will do so before 7.00 p.m.
+Construction activities will be carried out Monday to Friday, with no on site construction activities to take place on Weekends or Bank Holidays.